Lorraine Garcia-Nakata: Current affiliations

 Garcia-Nakata is currently part of the Chairman's Advisory Committee at the Friends of National Museum For the American Latino since 2017.
 She is a founding member of the San Francisco Latino Historical Society since 2015.
 In 1997 she became part of the International Advisory for the Diego Rivera Mural in San Francisco City College and in 1995 she was an Advisory Board member for the Kearny Street Art Workshop, also located in San Francisco.

 Major artworks

 Southside Park Mural, 1977

-The famous multi panel mural project in Sacramento, California was restored in 2001 by the RCAF group, including Garcia-Nakata who designed, outlined, and painted two Amerindian women with their hands open.
+The famous multi panel mural project in Sacramento, California was restored in 2001 by the RCAF group, including Garcia-Nakata who designed, outlined, and painted Indigenous women with their hands open.
 These murals provide a culturally appropriate setting for community events such as Cinco de Mayo, Dia de Los Muertos, or the Barrio Olympics.
 Each panel has its own distinctive artistic style and make references to pre-Columbian, Neo-Amerindian, and Chicanx youth iconography.

 Friends, No Matter What, 2008

-This artwork is done with charcoal and pastel on paper and was exhibited online at the Museo Eduardo Carrillo website.
+This artwork medium is charcoal and pastel on paper and was exhibited online at the Museo Eduardo Carrillo website.
 It represents the artist herself and her African American friend playing hide and seek, while standing back to back and blindfolded.
 It references the racial tension that has existed throughout American culture and personal experiences of the artists.